 Revenue primarily comprises providing healthcare services in digital space.
-The Subscription fee charged to customer includes supply of devices for rendering digital therapeutics.
-Contracts are unbundled into separately identifiable components and the consideration is allocated to those identifiable components on the basis of their relative fair values.
+The subscription fee charged to customer may include supply of devices for rendering digital therapeutics.
+Contracts are unbundled into separately identifiable components and the consideration is allocated to those identifiable components on the basis of their standalone selling price.
 Revenue is recognised for respective component either at the point in time or over time on satisfaction of performance obligation.